minhsify/minhsify/README.md

 2. Please use HTTP2 `defer` or `async` attributes when you want to load scripts in document's `head`.
 3. Preload assets in the `default.pug` file.
 See the following link: [MDN: Preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).
 #### 6. Are there any tricks to speed up development process?
-Use `npm run bs` to quickly fetch and see Bootstrap SCSS variables under `app/sass` location.
-Use `npm run bsx` to remove that fetched file.
+Use `yarn run bs` to quickly fetch and see Bootstrap SCSS variables under `app/sass` location.
+Use `yarn run bsx` to remove that fetched file.